Advocate for Change

 Advocating for change is central to what we do.

 We consult with our partners and peers often.
 We gather information about local experiences of racism, poverty, food insecurity, and social isolation.
-Using those insights, we take steps to raise awareness and start important conversations.
+And using those insights, we take steps to raise awareness, start important conversations, and effect change.

 Sometimes this looks like advocating quietly.
 For example: speaking directly with elected leaders, working on investments and policy changes, or pitching stories to journalists to raise awareness of important issues.